Inner Tubes

 Reading Tyre Fitment Guides

-When using data from our period fitment guides please note - Tyre manufacturers base their fitment guide data on whether an innertube is necessary with their own recommended tyres.
+When using data from our period fitment guides please note that tyre manufacturers base their fitment guide data on whether an inner tube is necessary with their own recommended tyres.
 Not just whether the wheel fitted to the vehicle is a tubeless wheel.

 For Example, many cars from the 1970s fitted tubeless wheels, (wheels featuring a safety rib).
-The Michelin XAS tyres, in period, were a tube-type tyres.
-In cases where Michelin recommend an XAS for a car, their fitment guides will say the car needs innertubes.
+The Michelin XAS tyres, in period, were tube-type tyres.
+In cases where Michelin recommends an XAS for a car, their fitment guides will say the car needs inner tubes.
 However, the wheel is a tubeless wheel with a safety rib and if fitted with an alternative tubeless tyre, no tube would have been needed.
-Therefore, for example; if the same car listed in a Pirelli fitment guide, where a tubeless CN36 tyre were recommended, the same car will be listed as tubeless.
+Therefore, for example; if the same car listed in a Pirelli fitment guide, where a tubeless CN36 tyre was recommended, the same car will be listed as tubeless.

 Classic Tyre Inner Tube FAQ